tldr-pages/tldr/pages/linux/basename.md

 `basename "Some/Long/Path/To/Directory/"`

-- For more details and additional options, you can refer to the basename manual page by running man basename
+> For more details and additional options, you can refer to the basename manual page by running man basename.